MasrourTawfik/Textra_AI_Research/docs/source/dataExtraction.rst

 Data Extraction
 ================

-This section details the data extraction process implemented in the TEXTRA-AI project, specifically focusing on Reinforcement Learning (RL) papers from arXiv.
+This section details the data extraction process implemented in the TEXTRA-AI project focusing on Reinforcement Learning (RL) papers from arXiv.

 Overview
 ---------

 The data extraction pipeline is designed to systematically collect and process academic papers related to Reinforcement Learning.
-This specialized focus allows us to create a targeted knowledge base for RL research while demonstrating the pipeline's capabilities.

 Pipeline Components
 --------------------